microsoft/BotFramework-WebChat/AdaptiveCards.md

 ### Optional: Embed without webpack

 It is also possible to supply an Adaptive Cards Host Configuration without the need to webpack.
-Start with the [basic example from the readme](https://github.com/Microsoft/BotFramework-WebChat#easy-in-your-non-react-website-run-web-chat-inline), then add some script prior to instantiating `BotChat.App`:
+Start with the [basic example from the readme](https://github.com/Microsoft/BotFramework-WebChat#easy-in-your-non-react-website-run-web-chat-inline), then add `adaptiveCardsHostConfig` prop when instantiating `BotChat.App`:

 ```HTML
 <!DOCTYPE html>